-Interest rate risk is the risk that the fair value or the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk is the risk that fair values or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.

 The Trust's interest rate risk is primarily attributable to its return on investments in mortgages relative to its resources to fund the mortgages.
-As described in Note 11, units are redeemable by Unitholders upon 30-days' notice.
+As described in Note 8, Units are redeemable by Unitholders upon 30-days' notice.
 A significant rise in interest rates may cause Unitholders to redeem their Units and could cause a shortfall in funds available to meet such redemptions.
 The Trust charges a 1% penalty on redemptions made prior to the Units' first anniversary.

-As at December 31, 2023, a 0.25% increase/decrease in the interest rates with all other variables held constant would increase/decrease the Trust's income by approximately \$1,172 (2022 - \$1,547) arising from income generated on the Trust's cash deposits and higher interest income generated on variable rate mortgage investments after deducting increased or decreased interest expenses from secured borrowing and other loan payables.
+As at December 31, 2023, a 0.25% increase/decrease in the interest rates with all other variables held constant would increase/decrease the Trust's income by approximately \$136 (2022 - \$190), arising mainly as a result of higher interest income generated on variable rate mortgage investments.